rharbird/microbit-challenges/docs/source/basics/control_structures.rst

 	sleep(100)

-In case you want to execute a different task under several conditions, use ``elif`` (short for ``else if``) statement. ``else`` statement comes in useful if you want to do something in the rest of the case, where no condition is defined.
+In case you want to execute a different task under several different conditions, use ``elif`` (short for ``else if``) statement. ``else`` statement comes in useful if you want to do something in the rest of the cases, where no condition is defined.
 The latter two statements are only usable if you had used an ``if`` statement previously, but neither is mandatory.

 Loops
 =====